 - Enhanced Online Learning - This offering requires access to web-based tools, but use of these tools does not displace any face-to-face instruction.

 Upper division science credit:

-Upper division credit will be awarded in Terrestrial Ecosystem Science, Applied GIS, Analytical Chemistry, Aqueous Geochemistry, Aquatic Ecosystem Science, Applied Statistics, and Scientific Writing.
+Upper division credit in winter quarter will be awarded in Analytical Chemistry, Aqueous Geochemistry, Aquatic Ecology, and Applied Statistics.
+Upper division credit in winter quarter will be awarded in Experimental Design and Advanced Statistics, Scientific Writing, and Advanced Techniques.
 Upper division credit will be awarded for spring quarter project work dependent on successful completion group research projects, scientific writing, and appropriate analysis of data.